Rulemaking Process

 Codification: SOS publishes final rulemakings in the Arizona Administrative Code (Code).
 The Code is the official compilation of rules that govern state agencies, boards, and commissions; the paper copy of the Code serves as the official version.
 SOS is required to publish updates to the Code four times a year.
 As a result, the Code may not contain the most recent Game and Fish rules.
 The Rule Changes page provides Commission rules approved by GRRC, but not yet included in the Code.

 The above rulemaking description is not comprehensive.
 It is meant only to provide a brief overview of the rulemaking process and is not binding on the Commission or Department.
-Furthermore, different types of rulemakings, such as emergency, exempt, and expedited rulemakings require different procedures for completion.

-Five-year Review Reports
+Five-year Reports

 Under A.R.S. § 41-1056, every agency shall review its rules at least once every five years to determine whether any rule should be amended or repealed.
 Each agency shall prepare a report summarizing its findings, its supporting reasons, and any proposed course of action; and obtain approval of the report from the Governor’s Regulatory Review Council (G.R.R.C.).
-Below are the most recent five-year review reports for all Arizona Game and Fish Commission Rules (by Article):

 Article 1.
 Definitions and General Provisions

 Article 3.
-Taking and Handling of Wildlife
+Taking and Handling Wildlife

 Article 5.
 Boating and Water Sports